andrew-lowell/HMT/README.md

 Download the desired release directly from the [releases page](https://github.com/andrew-lowell/HMT/releases) and extract it to your hard drive or network share.

-## Step 2: Configuring your Environment
+## Configuring your Environment

-**Option 1: Plugin (17.5+ only)**
+**Plugin (17.5+ only)**
-For those of you running Houdini 17.5 or later, you have an option for a much easier install.
-Simply create a folder inside your Houdini preferences directory (where the houdini.env typically is) called "packages", and place the MOPS.json file from the MOPs download into that folder.
-Then edit MOPS.json and change the "MOPS" variable to match the install path.
+Create a folder inside your Houdini preferences directory (where the houdini.env typically lives) called "packages", and place the HMT.json file from the HMT download into that folder.
+Then edit HMT.json and change the "HMT" variable to match the install path.

 ### Usage basics: